MasteryEducation/SecuritiesExamsMastery.ca/content/csc/6/1/index.md

 - [x] Much lower risk of default on the part of the issuer.
 - [ ] No need to pay any transaction costs.

-> **Explanation:** The OTC market provides price negotiation and liquidity beyond a central limit order book, but it does not offer immunity from regulation nor does it inherently reduce the issuer’s credit risk.
+> **Explanation:**( The OTC market provides price negotiation and liquidity beyond a central limit order book, but it does not offer immunity from regulation nor does it inherently reduce the issuer’s credit risk.)

----

 ### What can cause the market value of an existing bond to fall in the secondary market?